vmware-archive/bitfusion-with-kubernetes-integration/bitfusion_device_plugin/README.md

 It shows the command of the workload has been mutated with the Bitfusion parameters.

-Besides that, if the auto-management/bitfusion set to "injection",  use the following command to to check the status of the pod when the workload has been summited.
+Besides that, if the auto-management/bitfusion is set to "injection",  use the following command to to check the status of the pod when the workload has been summited.

 ```bash
 $ kubectl edit pod -n tensorflow-benchmark bf-pkgs